 On October 11, 2012, the SFMTA received the Central Subway project's Full Funding Grant Agreement (FFGA), from the Federal Transit Administration (FTA), the most significant funding-related milestone in the New Starts process.
 The FFGA represents the FTA's official commitment of the $849 million in federal New Starts funds to the project, a major milestone that allowed the project to move forward into the main construction phase.

 Final Design was completed in October 2012.
 It was delivered under three contracts: DP1-Tunnels, DP2-Stations, and DP3-Systems.
 The project is being delivered in four construction packages, all of which have been awarded: Utility Relocation 1, Utility Relocation 2, Tunnels, and Stations and Systems.
 Both utility relocation contracts have been completed, the Tunnels contract is substantially complete and in the closeout phase, and work is underway on the Tunnels contract and the Stations and Systems.

 The Tunnels contract was awarded in June 2011, to the Joint Venture of Barnard/Impregilo/Healy.
-The $233.9 million contract consists of 1.5 miles of twin-bore tunnels underneath Fourth Street and Stockton Street, from I-80 to North Beach.
-Its major components include tunnel boring machine (TBM) procurement, construction of the TBM launch box and cross passages, construction of extraction shaft and portal, and headwalls for the Union Square and Moscone stations, among other elements.
+The $233.9 million contract consisted of 1.5 miles of twin-bore tunnels underneath Fourth Street and Stockton Street, from I-80 to North Beach.
+Its major components included tunnel boring machine (TBM) procurement, construction of the TBM launch box and cross passages, construction of extraction shaft and portal, and headwalls for the Union Square and Moscone stations, among other elements.
 The contractor procured the TBMs from The Robbins Company, headquartered in Solon, Ohio.
 The Stations and Systems contract was awarded in May 2013 to Tutor Perini Corporation.
 The contract consists primarily of the four stations and their associated systems, including heating, ventilating, and air conditioning (HVAC), vertical transportation, and lighting.
 Other associated components include a connection between the existing Powell Street station and the new Union Square station, and installation of fare collection equipment at all new stations.